SpoqenAI/dashboard/memory-bank/activeContext.md

 **✅ COMPLETED: Time Range Filtering Fix (January 2025)** - Fixed critical issue where changing the time range filter (7/30/90 days) wasn't updating metrics and recent calls count properly.

+**✅ COMPLETED: Remove placeholder.svg from codebase (July 2025)** - Removed all instances of `placeholder.svg` from the codebase, resolving 404 errors for missing placeholder images.
+The Avatar components now conditionally render user avatars or fall back to initials.

+**✅ COMPLETED: Tone down recent calls highlight (July 2025)** - Modified the highlight color for selected recent calls in the dashboard to a softer blue (`bg-blue-50`) for a less prominent visual indication.

 **Root Cause**: The analytics API was fetching a fixed limit of 100 calls from VAPI and then filtering by date range.
 For longer time ranges (like 90 days), relevant older calls weren't being fetched because they fell outside the latest 100 calls.

 **Solution Implemented**:

 - Modified API to use dynamic limit adjustment based on time range: `Math.max(limit, days * 10)`
 - Added comprehensive logging to track filtering effectiveness
 - Enhanced date range verification to ensure all calls within the requested period are captured
 - Created test page (`/test-time-filtering`) to verify the fix works correctly